-7.3.1 - Provide the details of the performance of the institution in one area distinctive to its vision, priority and thrust in not more than 500 words

-Sanskrit Human Resource Generation Promoting and promulgating Sanskrit and Shastras to the next generations is one of the main mission and objectives of the Vidyapeetha.
-This noble endeavor requires constant creation and generation of worthy and efficient teachers who shall be torchbearers and carriers of the spirit of Sanskrit.
+7.3.1 - Provide the details of the performance of the institution in one area distinctive to its vision, priority and thrust in not more than 500 words of worthy and efficient teachers who shall be torchbearers and carriers of the spirit of Sanskrit.
 As there is a constant need of Sanskrit teachers and educators in the country in various capacities, the Vidyapeetha has risen to the occasion by producing numerous such Sanskrit warriors/cultural ambassadors who have been placed in various capacities all over the country and have been offering their services for the sake of Sanskrit.
 Sanskrit Week Celebrations -Every year, the Vidyapeetha organizes the Sanskrit Week Celebrations.
 In this occasion various programs and competitions were conducted.
-The following

-Relevance of Sanskrit Shastras ?
+The following programs were conducted in connection with Sanskrit Week ?
+A National Seminar: Relevance of Sanskrit Shastras ?
 Kavita Goshti ?
 Literary and Cultural Competitions for students of the Vidyapeetha ?
 Shastratha Sabha ?
 Rasa Sandhya ?
 Competitions for students of other Institutions All India Sanskrit Students Talent Festival Every year National Sanskrit University conducts the All India Sanskrit Students Talent Festival in its campus with much gaiety and fervor.
 Organized with the noble idea of providing a platform to the Sanskrit students from all around the country, to test their caliber and performance in various academic and cultural events, the Festival witnessed participation of hundreds of students coming from all corners of the country from more than 30 Sanskrit Institutions.
 Competitions like Antyakshari, Elocution, Drama, Aptitude, Folk Dance, Singing, Quiz, were held among the students.
 Winners of the various competitions were awarded with medals, cash prize and certificates.
 A Sanskrit-Science exhibition-cum-sale was held in the premises of the University on this occasion.
 An exhibition of various Indic scripts of the Indian Sub-continent attracted the eye of many a student from all over the temple town.
 Manuscripts: The University Library has a precious collection of about 5500 manuscripts in different languages like Sanskrit, Telugu, Grantha, Tamil, and different scripts such as Devanagari, Grantha, Telugu, Kannada, Tigalari etc. pertaining to various subjects like Agama, Prayoga, Dharma Shastra, Veda, Vedanga, Kavya etc. The Manuscript Preservation Centre in the library takes all necessary steps to preserve such rare manuscripts.
 Sanskrit Shastra for Society: The Vidyapeetha boasts of numerous stalwarts and scholars in their respective areas.
 They are invited to give various talks/pravachanas in various religious institutions, electronic media etc. Through these lectures / talks, scholars take ancient insights embedded in Sanskrit lore like Ramayana, Mahabharata, Bhagavadgita etc to the masses, thus helping in the spread of Ancient Indian tradition and values.
 Scholars are also invited to deliver Vakyarthas in Vidvat Sabhas /Goshtis/ Sadas wherein they discuss various aspects of Sanskrit Shastras, thereby continuing this withering ancient Shastric Vakyartha tradition.
 Scholars who have undergone traditional Gurukula training in Shastras identify advance learners and prepare them for advanced Shastra exams/competitions across the country/Tenali Pariksha etc. Many faculty members themselves have won various medals/prizes/completed the prestigious Tenali Pariksha.